Birmingham Black Barons

-The Birmingham Black Barons were a Negro league baseball team that played from 1920 until 1960.
+The Birmingham Black Barons were a Negro league baseball team that played from 1920 until 1960, including 18 seasons recognized as Major League by Major League Baseball.
 They shared their home field of Rickwood Field in Birmingham, Alabama, with the white Birmingham Barons, usually drawing larger crowds and equal press.

 Founding

 Drawing largely from a successful American Cast Iron Pipe Company Industrial League team, the Black Barons were organized in 1920 for the inaugural season of Rube Foster's Negro Southern League, which operated mainly as a minor league.
 They played in that league for three years before making the leap to the larger Negro National League, which operated as a major league.
 They were unable to keep their position due to irregularities with the team finances and returned to the Southern League for three more years.
 Their return to the National League in 1927 was marked by the emergence of star pitcher Satchel Paige, who led the Black Barons to the second half pennant.
 They lost the Negro National League title to the Chicago American Giants in four straight games.